 Welcome to PAMKA - the Parents' Association of Montclair Kimberley Academy.
 The purpose of PAMKA - is to promote the goals of Montclair Kimberley Academy by working with the parents, students, faculty, administration and the Board of Trustees for the benefit of the school.
 PAMKA is run by the parents of MKA students.
 Literally, hundreds of parent volunteers sit on committees to plan, run or participate in events on all three campuses.
 There are a wide variety of volunteer opportunities available, ranging from jobs requiring a commitment of several hours a week to those needing an hour once a year.

 PAMKA events span the three campuses and bring the entire MKA community together through social, educational and service learning opportunities.
-From hosting the largest Scholastic Book Fair in the country to regular Blood Drives in association with the Red Cross, from organizing a gala dinner and auction to a spirited Cougar Pride Family Day, or from presenting renowned speakers in the PAMKA Lecture series to local experts in Saturday parenting workshops, PAMKA events provide some of the highlights of the MKA school year.
+From hosting the largest Scholastic Book Fair in the country to regular Blood Drives from organizing a gala dinner and auction to a spirited Cougar Pride Family Day, or from presenting renowned speakers in the PAMKA Lecture series to local experts in Saturday Parenting Workshops, PAMKA events provide some of the highlights of the MKA school year.

 - Lecture Series